CONNECT. DISCOVER. BELONG.

 -

-Promote a sense of self-confidence, self-efficacy, and independence.
+To promote a sense of self-confidence, self-efficiency, and independence.

 -